 Indian Institute of Technology Roorkee has its roots in the Roorkee College established in 1847 as the first engineering college in India, which was soon rechristened as Thomason College of Civil Engineering in 1854 after its mentor James Thomason.
 After about 100 years of distinguished services, the college was elevated to the University of Roorkee as the first Engineering University of independent India on November 25, 1949.
 On 21 September 2001, the university was converted into an IIT by the Government of India.
 It has now 23 academic departments/centers offering 12 undergraduate courses in engineering and architecture, 3 dual degree programs in engineering, and over 48 postgraduate courses in engineering, architecture, sciences, computer applications, and business administration besides research programs at the doctoral level.

 The Department of Hydrology is one of the 23 academic departments of the Indian Institute of Technology Roorkee.
 The Department came into existence with the inception of the International Post Graduate Course in Hydrology in 1972, being the first such a program in a developing country.
 The courses, offered by the Department are presently sponsored by the Government of India and UNESCO.
-The Department has eight dedicated full-time faculty members having specializations in surface water hydrology (Floods, Droughts), water resources systems, watershed management, Geo-hydrology, groundwater geophysics, stochastic hydrology, hydro-informatics, environmental hydrology, atmospheric physics, climate change, etc.
+The Department has nine dedicated full-time faculty members having specializations in surface water hydrology (Floods, Droughts), water resources systems, watershed management, Geo-hydrology, groundwater geophysics, stochastic hydrology, hydro-informatics, environmental hydrology, atmospheric physics, climate change, etc.

 1972: Commencement of International P.G.
 Hydrology Course at Roorkee supported by Govt. of India and UNESCO with the launch of International Hydrological Decade 1965-74.